-According to one study in the journal Scientific Reports, physical touch was more influential in lowering cortisol production which is a hormone associated with stress.
-Of course, receiving emotional support from a partner helps reduce stress, it was not as effective as physical comfort.
-Similarly, sex also releases oxytocin, which among its many other benefits is linked to reducing cortisol and therefore stress.
+According to one study in the journal Scientific Reports, physical touch was also influential in lowering cortisol production.
+Of course, receiving emotional support from a partner helps reduce stress, but it was not as effective as physical comfort.
+Similarly, sex also releases oxytocin, which among its many other benefits is linked to reducing cortisol levels and therefore stress.

 4. Sex can lower your blood pressure.

 The impact that sex has on blood pressure is largely related to stress levels, since sex can reduce stress it may also reduce the risk of high blood pressure.
 Think of this as more of a preventative measure.